-The most recent comprehensive GHG emissions data for the United States is EPA's 'Inventory of US Greenhouse Gas Emissions and Sinks', which covers the period from 1990 to 2021.
+The most recent comprehensive GHG emissions data for the United States is EPA's 'Inventory of US Greenhouse Gas Emissions and Sinks', which covers the period from 1990 to 2022.
 Mandatory GHG reporting began in 2011 for certain industries and in 2012 for others.
-As a result, the Environmental Protection Agency (EPA)'s 2023 report includes robust GHG emissions data from various sectors of the US economy.
-In 2021, total gross US GHG emissions were 5,586 million metric tons of carbon dioxide equivalent (MMT CO2 Eq) after accounting for sequestration from the land sector.
+As a result, EPA's 2024 report includes robust GHG emissions data from various sectors of the US economy.
+In 2022, total gross US GHG emissions were 6,343 million metric tons of carbon dioxide equivalent after accounting for sequestration from the land sector.
 The main sources of GHG emissions include the electricity generation, transportation, industrial, agricultural and commercial sectors.
-Complete figures by sector are available in EPA's 2023 GHG Inventory.
+Complete figures by sector are available in EPA's 2024 GHG Inventory.

-Another valuable resource is the US Energy Information Administration, which provides detailed analyses of CO2 emissions by state, by fuel, and by sector.
-Numbers are updated annually, with the next update anticipated for October 2023.
+Another valuable resource is the US Energy Information Administration, which provides detailed analyses of carbon dioxide emissions by state, by fuel and by sector.
+Numbers are updated annually, with the next update anticipated for April 2025.

 GHG emissions standards apply to private commercial entities to the extent that the entity is subject to regulation by the relevant national or state authority.
-As noted above, there is no national GHG emissions legislation or regulation; rather, sources currently are regulated under the US Clean Air Act (CAA) and other federal laws, and by state laws.
+There is no national GHG emissions legislation or regulation; rather, sources currently are regulated under the CAA and other federal laws, and by state laws.